dyvosvit/telegb/README.md

 Generate new API from polo, change pkey/spkey

-Change "TG_BOT_TOKEN" to your telegram bot token that you got from BotFather.
-(Talk to @BotFather and type "/newbot" to create a bot. answer the questions by typing answers and pressing enter)
+Change "TG_BOT_TOKEN" to your telegram bot token that you got from BotFather:

+Talk to @BotFather and type "/newbot" to create a bot.

+answer the questions by typing answers and pressing enter

+then type in chat your bot's name (for ex. @gb-to-telegram)

+and press start button

 Change "TG_ID" to your telegram chat id (to find it out send command "/my_id" to telegram user @get_id_bot)